styled-components v7

 The runtime vendor prefixer has been removed.
 For the properties that still need prefixing on older Safari (backdrop-filter, mask, user-select), declare both the prefixed and unprefixed forms in your CSS, or run a build-time PostCSS transform.

-The top-level export has been removed.
-Import from styled-components/plugins instead, and pass via the renamed plugins prop:
+stylisPluginRSC and the v6 stylisPlugins prop are gone.
+Import the first-party plugins from styled-components/plugins and pass them via the renamed plugins prop:

 -import { stylisPluginRSC } from 'styled-components';